 We have long supported the stewardship principles of the Canadian Coalition for Good Governance.
 In 2020, we also endorsed the stewardship principles of the International Corporate Governance Network.
-Moreover, in 2023 we achieved our interim NZAOA engagement target of engaging - through collaborative initiatives, as well as via our investment managers and EOS, our engagement service provider - with 20 public companies, focusing on those that are the world's largest corporate GHG emitters and those that contribute to the most owned emissions in the Endowment portfolio.
+Moreover, we achieved our interim NZAOA engagement target of engaging - through collaborative initiatives, as well as via our investment managers and EOS, our engagement service provider - with 20 public companies by 2025, focusing on those that are the world's largest corporate GHG emitters and those that contribute to the most owned emissions in the Endowment portfolio.
+As required under the NZAOA Target Setting Protocol, we will be establishing new 2030 interim engagement targets for our engagement with corporate issuers as well as with asset managers.